 When should you replace your iPad?

-Deciding when to replace your iPad can be a nuanced decision, influenced by various factors.
-It’s not just about how long iPads last but also how well they continue to meet your needs.
-Here are key considerations to help you determine the right time for an upgrade:
+Deciding when to replace your iPad is genuinely nuanced: it is not just about how long iPads last in theory, but how well yours continues to serve your actual needs.
+Here are the key signals to watch:

 1. Performance issues

 If your iPad is consistently sluggish, crashes frequently, or struggles with basic tasks, it might be time for a replacement.
-Performance degradation can be due to outdated hardware struggling with newer software demands or cumulative wear and tear.
+Performance degradation happens when outdated hardware strains under newer software demands, or through cumulative wear over the years.

 2. Reduced battery life